iffy-pi/CMPE458/docs/Phases/Phase_1/Testing.md

 This was implemented with a shell script.

+## TODO
+- Need to add error checking tests (i.e. verify that it doesnt do the old stuff anymore)
+  - Comments checking for old commenting version
+- Need to do documentation

 ## Testing new keywords
 Quby adds the following keywords to the program:
 - using